-Building work must start the work within 12 months of the building consent being issued.
+Building work must start the work within 12 months of the building consent being issued otherwise the consent lapses.
 If you’re likely to need an extension, please get in touch – we can talk through the reasons and advise you on the extension application process.

 Here are some important things to remember during the building process.

 - If your project involves ‘restricted building work’, you must get in touch with us before the work starts.
 We’ll need to see that you’ve employed ‘licensed building practitioners’ to do the work.

 - You and your contractors must read, understand and comply with the requirements of the building consent, and follow any notes to ensure that you and the building project comply with the Building Act 2004.

 - If your building project also requires resource consent, you will need to wait until resource consent has been issued before you can start work.
 You will also need to make sure you comply with any conditions of the resource consent.

 - Your building consent will list the inspections required at stages of the building project – such as inspections of the foundations, framing and insulation, plumbing, drainage, and claddings and flashings.
 Please read our guide to building inspections (PDF 237 kb) – it covers everything you need to know and do.